somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-11-07-tiktok-marketing-in-the-digital-age-trends-and-insights.md

 ### POST ONLY ###
 post:
   title: "TikTok Marketing in the Digital Age: Trends and Insights"
-  excerpt: "Explore the latest trends and insights in TikTok marketing and discover effective strategies to elevate your brand in the digital age."
+  description: "Explore the latest trends and insights in TikTok marketing and discover effective strategies to elevate your brand in the digital age."
-  author: alex
+  author: rare-ivy
   id: 1731056048
   tags: ["TikTok marketing","digital marketing","social media strategy","TikTok trends"]
   categories: ["Social Media Marketing","Digital Marketing","TikTok Strategies"]